mirapy-org/mirapy/docs/source/TUTORIALS.rst

 Tutorials
 =========

 We have a set of MiraPy tutorials for problem-solving in Astronomy using Deep Learning.
 You can find the Jupyter notebooks in our `Github repository <https://github.com/mirapy-org/tutorials>`_.
-Following are the short description of MiraPy applications:
+Following are the short descriptions of MiraPy applications:

 - **Astronomical Image Reconstruction using Autoencoder**